Baryogenesis from the weak scale to the grand unification scale: Leptogenesis

-The generation of the $B-L$ asymmetry is driven by the departure of the heavy neutrinos from equilibrium and the CP asymmetry $\ve$, and inverse decays also cause a washout of an existing $B-L$ asymmetry.
-Note that only the reaction density for $N$ decays enters in Eq.~\eqref{BLchange1}, the reaction density for the two-to-two process in Eq.~\eqref{lchange} drops out.
+The generation of the $B-L$ asymmetry is driven by the departure of the heavy neutrinos from equilibrium and the $CP$ asymmetry $\ve$, and inverse decays also cause a washout of an existing $B-L$ asymmetry.
+Note that only the reaction density for $N$ decays enters into Eq.~\eqref{BLchange1}; the reaction density for the two-to-two process in Eq.~\eqref{lchange} drops out.

-An important part of the $B-L$ washout are the $\Delta L =2$ processes $l l \rightarrow \f \f$ and $l \f \rightarrow \al \af$ with RIS subtracted reaction densities\footnote{The RIS subtraction is a delicate issue.
-The original, widely used prescription given in \cite{Kolb:1979qa,Harvey:1981yk} turned out to be incorrect, as observed in \cite{Giudice:2003jh}.
-A detailed discussion can be found in Appendix~A of \cite{Buchmuller:2004nz}.}
+An important part of the $B-L$ washout is the $\Delta L =2$ processes $l l \rightarrow \f \f$ and $l \f \rightarrow \al \af$ with RIS subtracted reaction densities\footnote{The RIS subtraction is a delicate issue.
+The original, widely used prescription given by \citet{Kolb:1979qa} and \citet{Harvey:1981yk} turned out to be incorrect, as observed by \citet{Giudice:2003jh}.
+A detailed discussion can be found in Appendix~A of \citet*{Buchmuller:2004nz}.}